Jonas-DL/Hugging-Rain-Man/README.md

 - Clone the entire project from the GitHub repositories of various algorithms.
 - Install the required libraries, place the scripts in the project root directory, and download the corresponding weight files to run the tests.

+Differences in facial structure and cultural variations in emotional expression may lead to reduced performance when the model is applied to non-East Asian populations.
+Additionally, given that our dataset is limited to children aged 2-12 years, the model’s ability to generalize to individuals outside of this age range may also be compromised.
+Researchers using this dataset and model should be mindful of these factors, as the results may not fully represent broader, more diverse populations.

 ### User-friendly Integrated Demo for AU Detection (Windows)
 For users unfamiliar with environment setup, we offer a user-friendly integrated demo for **Windows** based on the MAE series models.